- We've helped over 1,000 families each clear on average $52,373 of debt.

 A government-issued photo identification card.
 Typically, people bring a drivers license or non-drivers license state ID.
 You probably don’t want to bring your passport because the trustee will look through the passport and ask you how were were able to pay for any trips listed on it.

-A copy of your completed bankruptcy forms, as well as your recent pay stubs, tax return, and bank account statements.
+A copy of, as well as your recent pay stubs, tax return, and bank account statements.

 Before you are questioned by the trustee, you will have to read this Bankruptcy Information Sheet.